 Resources Description Personnel - Classified/Confidential - The hiring of a permanent paralegal classified staff - 20 to 24 hours per week.
 The paralegal program as well as, to some degree, the Pathway to Law School program is seeking a permanent position of a classified staffer.
 (Active) Why is this resource required for this action?: The need for a classified staff member is paramount to the viability of the program.
-Since the program has only one faculty member, the amount of duties and responsibilities placed on one faculty has increasingly untenable.
-The goals of the program coupled with meeting the district's objectives directly correlate with the need to have a classified staffer, who would provide and maintain administrative communications with faculty, adjuncts, students, and with data collection.
-Without a permanent hire - not grant-funded - of a classified staffer, the program will remain stagnant and be negatively impacted in terms of growth, outreach, and added services that cannot be met with only one faculty member.
+Since the program has only one faculty member, the number of duties and responsibilities placed on one faculty has become increasingly untenable.
+Data collection, under specific ABA guidelines, is not feasible without the permanent hire of a classified staffer.
 Notes (optional):

-Cost of Request (Nothing will be funded over the amount listed.): 33000 Related Documents:

-ABA Excerpts Program Review.docx ABA paralegalguidelines2013.pdf Link Actions to District Objectives District Objectives: 2018-2021 District Objective 1.1 - The District will increase FTES by 1.75% over the three years District Objective 2.1 - Increase the percentage of students who earn an associate degree or certificate (CTE and Non-CTE) by 5 percentage points over three years District Objective 2.2 - Increase the number of students who transfer to a four-year institution by 10 percent over three years District Objective 2.4 - By 2021, Increase the percentage of CTE students who achieve their employment objectives by 5 percentage points District Objective 4.1 - Increase the use of data for decision-making at the District and department/unit level District Objective 4.3 - College of the Sequoias Board of Trustees, administration, faculty, and staff will engage in best practices and staff development to sustain effective operational systems for institutional assessment and continuous improvement.
+Cost of Request (Nothing will be funded over the amount listed.): 33000 Related Documents: ABA Excerpts Program Review.docx ABA paralegalguidelines2013.pdf Link Actions to District Objectives District Objectives: 2018-2021 District Objective 1.1 - The District will increase FTES by 1.75% over the three years District Objective 2.1 - Increase the percentage of students who earn an associate degree or certificate (CTE and Non-CTE) by 5 percentage points over three years District Objective 2.2 - Increase the number of students who transfer to a four-year institution by 10 percent over three years District Objective 2.4 - By 2021, Increase the percentage of CTE students who achieve their employment objectives by 5 percentage points District Objective 4.1 - Increase the use of data for decision-making at the District and department/unit level District Objective 4.3 - College of the Sequoias Board of Trustees, administration, faculty, and staff will engage in best practices and staff development to sustain effective operational systems for institutional assessment and continuous improvement.
 District Objectives: 2015-2018 District Objectives - 1.1 - Increase overall enrollment by 1.75% annually District Objectives - 2.1 - Increase the number of students who are transfer-prepared annually.
 District Objectives - 2.2 - Increase the number of students who earn an associate degree or certificate annually.
 District Objectives - 2.4 - Increase Career Technical Education course success rates and program completion annually.
 District Objectives: 2021-2025 District Objective 1.1 - The District will increase FTES 2% from 2021 to 2025.
 District Objective 2.1 - Increase the number of students who earn an associate degree or certificate (CTE and non-CTE) by 5% from 2021-2025.
 District Objective 2.2 - Increase the number of students who are transfer-ready by 15% and students who transfer to four-year institutions by 10% from 2021-2025.
 District Objective 2.4 - Increase the percentage of CTE students who achieve their employment objectives by five percentage points (job closely related to field of study and attainment of a livable wage) and the number of CTE students who successfully complete 9+ CTE units in a single year by 10% from 2021-2025.
 District Objective 4.1 - Increase the effective use of data and transparency in decision making at all institutional levels from 2021-2025.
 District Objective 4.3 - Improve professional development practices District-wide for all District employees to support equity and operational effectiveness from 2021-2025.